henX117/chatbot/README.txt

 - Performing text analysis
 - Solving math problems
 - Telling jokes and providing weather information
-- Playing games like Rock Paper Scissors
+- Playing games
 - Handling greetings and conversations
 - Setting reminders
 - Searching Wikipedia
 - Generating random numbers
+- merging PDF's
-- And more!
+- and more!

 Prerequisites:
 Before running the chatbot, ensure that you have the following libraries installed: